 The Cheltenham Gold Cup is, by many indicators, the biggest National Hunt race of the season.
 It’s not the only Gold Cup run at Cheltenham racecourse though.
-The Caspian Caviar Gold Cup (also known as the December Gold Cup) has taken place annually at Cheltenham since 1963.
+The AIS December Gold Cup, which was previously known as the Racing Post and Caspian Caviar Gold Cup has taken place annually at Cheltenham since 1963.

-It’s a very different race to the Gold Cup though, as it is run over a distance of 2m4½f, includes 17 fences for the horses to overcome and is held at Grade 3 level.
-The Caspian Caviar Gold Cup is also a handicap and a very competitive one at that.
+It’s a very different race to the March Gold Cup though, as it is run over a distance of 2m4½f, includes 17 fences for the horses to overcome and is held at Grade 3 level.
+The December Gold Cup is also a handicap and a very competitive one at that.

 |2020||Chatham Street Lad||16/1||Michael Winters||Darragh O'Keeffe|

 |2018||Frodon||7/1||Paul Nicholls||Bryony Frost|

 |2011||Quantitativeeasing||6/1||Nicky Henderson||Barry Geraghty|

 |2009||Poquelin||7/2||Paul Nicholls||Ruby Walsh|